Tidally induced spiral arm wraps encoded in phase space

+We see a fifth minima at low angular momentum but at this range of $L_Z$ selection effects are more dominant (favouring eccentric orbits) and this position is closer to the region of the bar and could thus more likely be unrelated to the phenomena that we study here.

 The ridges seen in the real data do not show such a clear sawtooth shape in \f\ref{f_ridd} as in some models presented in Sects. \ref{s_simple}--\ref{s_nbod}.
 However, this might depend on the particular plotting technique or sample used since some zigzagging seems present in Fig. 12 in \citet{Hunt2019} and Fig. 16 in \citet{Antoja2021}.
-We also note that the sawtooth shape is not as strong in the simple model with decreasing circular velocity curve (as in the Milky Way) nor in the more realistic L18 model.
+We also note that the sawtooth shape is not as strong in the simple model with decreasing circular velocity curve (as perhaps in the MW) nor in the more realistic L18 model.
 The sawtooth shape also disappears when multiple perturbations coexist, which is very likely the case for our Galaxy.
 Additionally, the zigzag is present also in models that do not have tidally induced arms, such as those by \citet{Khanna2019} and \citet{Hunt2018}.
 Therefore, this shape can not be used to disentangle between models.